Louisville Rideshare Accident Attorneys

 Liable means that the driver did something that caused the crash.
 Liable can also mean the driver did not do something to avoid or prevent a crash.
 When someone is liable, they are also often negligent.

 At T.J.
 Smith, Attorney at Law, we know that you, as with many people, likely use rideshare apps to stay safe on the road.
-When a driver causes an accident because they are drowsy driving, drunk, or drugged driving or acting reckless, it’s time to talk to an attorney.
+When a driver causes an accident because they are drowsy driving, drunk, or drugged driving or acting reckless, it’s time to talk to a Louisville rideshare accident attorney.
 Not sure about your specific situation?
 Call 502-677-1429 and speak with team T.J. in a free consultation.

 Does ‘No-Fault’ Mean No Lawsuit?